-The simplest way to display an AC signal using the LM3915 is to apply it right to pin 5 unrectified.
+The simplest way to display an AC signal using the LM3916 is to apply it right to pin 5 unrectified.
 Since the LED illuminated represents the instantaneous value of the AC waveform, one can readily discern both peak and average values of audio signals in this manner.
-The LM3915 will respond to positive half-cycles only but will not be damaged by signals up to ±35V (or up to ±100V if a 39k resistor is in series with the input).
-It's recommended to use dot mode and to run the LEDs at 30 mA for high enough average intensity.
+The LM3916 will respond to positive half-cycles only but will not be damaged by signals up to ±35V (or up to ±100V if a 39k resistor is in series with the input).
+A smear or bar type display results even though the LM3916 is connected for dot mode.
+The LEDs should be run at 20 mA to 30 mA for high enough average intensity.

 True average or peak detection requires rectification.
-If an LM3915 is set up with 10V full scale across its voltage divider, the turn-on point for the first LED is only 450 mV.
+If an LM3916 is set up with 10V full scale across its voltage divider, the turn-on point for the first LED is only 450 mV.
 A simple silicon diode rectifier won't work well at the low end due to the 600 mV diode threshold.
-The half-wave peak detector in Figure 17 uses a PNP emitterfollower in front of the diode.
+The half-wave peak detector in Figure 18 uses a PNP emitter-follower in front of the diode.
 Now, the transistor's base-emitter voltage cancels out the diode offset, within about 100 mV.
-This approach is usually satisfactory when a single LM3915 is used for a 30 dB display.
+This approach is usually satisfactory when a single LM3916 is used for a 23 dB display.

-Display circuits using two or more LM3915s for a dynamic range of 60 dB or greater require more accurate detection.
-In the precision half-wave rectifier of Figure 18 the effective diode offset is reduced by a factor equal to the open-loop gain of the op amp.
+Display circuits such as the extended range VU meter using two or more drivers for a dynamic range of 40 dB or greater require more accurate detection.
+In the precision half-wave rectifier of Figure 19 the effective diode offset is reduced by a factor equal to the open-loop gain of the op amp.
 Filter capacitor C2 charges through R3 and discharges through R2 and R3, so that appropriate selection of these values results in either a peak or an average detector.
 The circuit has a gain equal to R2/R1.

 It's best to capacitively couple the input.
 Audio sources frequently have a small DC offset that can cause significant error at the low end of the log display.
-Op amps that slew quickly, such as the LF351, LF353, or LF356, are needed to faithfully respond to sudden transients.
+Op amps that slew quickly, such as the LF351, LF353 or LF356, are needed to faithfully respond to sudden transients.
 It may be necessary to trim out the op amp DC offset voltage to accurately cover a 60 dB range.
-Best results are obtained if the circuit is adjusted for the correct output when a low-level AC signal (10 mV to 20 mV) is applied, rather than adjusting for zero output with zero input.
+Best results are obtained if the circuit is adjusted for the correct output when a low-level AC signal (10 to 20 mV) is applied, rather than adjusting for zero output with zero input.